This page is checked regularly and updated if there is any new information available. It was last updated on January 12, 2021.

 So far, it is mainly easyJet who has been misbehaving.
 We have had several occasions where they cancelled their flights because of adverse weather conditions.
 When this happened, all easyJet flights for that day were cancelled or seriously delayed, so not just the ones from abroad, but also the flights from Porto and Lisbon.
 I can imagine that airlines do not wish to suffer more losses for having to divert to another airport and having to pay for hotels and meals.
 But that really is their risk and not that of a passenger.
 They seem to have been prematurely cancelling flights, causing a lot of inconvenience to passengers, where other flights of that specific day landed without any problems.
 When presented with a (very legal) claim for excessive delay, they tried to hide behind the ‘exceptional circumstances’ clause, but there is no way anyone should accept that in these instances.

 booking advice: you want to read this.

 Whatever you book, avoid separate bookings for parts of your trip.
 If one of the flights is cancelled or seriously delayed, you lose the part of the trip you miss, without any right of compensation.
 Book all flights in one single booking and they have to take care of you getting to your destination.
-It’s EU law, so even if you are pro-Brexit, you should be glad it hasn’t come to pass yet. (oops, sorry, couldn’t resist).
+Within the EU, that is.
+We have no clue if the UK citizens will have the same protection now, as it’s EU law.
+So if you are pro-Brexit, you know who to thank for losing yet another advantage of being in a common market. (oops, sorry, couldn’t resist).